-Bondi favourite Panama House officially opens its doors for the second time tomorrow in a new space in Campbell Parade’s The Pacific building.
+Bondi favourite Panama House has opened its doors in a new space in Campbell Parade’s The Pacific building.
 The Latin American dishes and bottomless brunch are back, alongside a new charcoal oven and some stellar beach views.

 The move was “a mix of intention and circumstance”, says owner Geraint Coles, whose new neighbours include QT Hotel, Bondi Beach Public Bar and Saturdays NYC Bondi Beach.
 Panama House has been on Bondi Road for five years and the team was looking to open a second restaurant, but with the lease up and a space on offer at one of the suburb’s more stylish addresses, Coles decided to move.